osmbe/road-completion-old/README.md

 sh scripts/install-tippecanoe.sh
 ```

-Updated npm packages and run the _get-data_ that does a couple of things:
+Updates npm packages and run the _get-data_ that does a couple of things:

 - Downloads OSM-data for Belgium.
 - Splits this into vector tiles using [tippecanoe](https://github.com/mapbox/tippecanoe): belgium.mbtiles